Consumer Price Index for Bottom 30% Income Households (2000=100) : Second Quarter 2018

 Areas Outside NCR (AONCR)

-The annual growth of the food alone index picked up by 2.8 percent during the quarter.
-In the previous quarter, it exhibited an annual rate of 2.7 percent and in the same period in 2016, 1.3 percent (see Table 12).
+Annual inflation of the food alone index in AONCR rose by 6.2 percent in the second quarter of 2018.
+In the previous quarter, the annual rate picked up by 5.3 percent and in the second quarter of 2017, 2.7 percent (see Table 19).

-- Monthly CPIs for the bottom 30% income households by province and selected cities are also available upon request at Philippine Statistics Authority, Economic Sector Statistics Service, Price Statistics Division (Telephone Number: 376-1959).
+1. Monthly CPIs for the bottom 30% income households by province selected cities are also available upon request at PSA, Price Statistics Division (Telephone Number: 376-1959)